[Article revised on 27 April 2020.]

 And for Dryden, "great wits are sure to madness near allied, and thin partitions do their bounds divide."

-Despite its age and pedigree, the idea of an intimate relationship between psychosis and inspiration and revelation is, today more than ever, a marginal one.
+Despite its age and pedigree, the idea of an intimate relationship between psychosis and inspiration and revelation is today more than ever, a marginal one.
 In countries such as the U.S. and U.K., people with psychotic symptoms are far more likely to be stigmatized and isolated than tolerated or even celebrated.
-In contrast, in many traditional societies these same people may be revered as visionaries and mystics, and sought out for their superhuman insights and abilities.
+In contrast, in many traditional societies, these same people may be revered as visionaries and mystics and sought out for their superhuman insights and abilities.

 Interestingly, increased use of the right hemisphere is also a feature of healthy people with strong paranormal and religious beliefs.
-In traditional societies, people with increased use of the right hemisphere, including, of course, people with psychosis, may project an aura of spirituality and mysticism, and, as a result, share in a special, shaman-like status.
+In traditional societies, people with an increased use of the right hemisphere, including, of course, people with psychosis, may project an aura of spirituality and mysticism, and, as a result, share in a special, shaman-like status.

 The term "shaman" is generally used to refer to healers, medicine men, seers, sorcerers, and others, whose role within a traditional society may include physical and psychological healing, divining the weather, following totemic animals, communing with the spirits, and placating the gods.